Primary peritoneal cancer

 The treatment for PPC is the same as for advanced epithelial ovarian cancer.

 The aim of treatment for advanced cancer is usually to shrink the cancer and control it for as long as possible.
-You might have the following treatments.
+You might have the following treatments:

 Surgery

-Chemotherapy tends to work better when there are only small tumours inside the abdomen.
 The surgery usually includes removing your womb, ovaries, fallopian tubes and the layer of fatty tissue called the omentum.

 The surgeon will also remove any other cancer that they can see at the time of surgery.
 This could include part of the bowel if the cancer has spread there.